Max Holloway: Featherweight Champion and pursuit of Lightweight gold

 On October 4, 2017, Holloway revealed that he had signed a new multi-fight deal with UFC.
 Holloway was expected to face Frankie Edgar on December 2, 2017, at UFC 218; however, on November 8, 2017, Edgar withdrew from the card due to injury and was replaced by José Aldo.
 Holloway won the fight via TKO in the third round and defended the UFC Featherweight belt.
 The bout with Edgar was rescheduled and was expected to take place on March 3, 2018, at UFC 222.
 However, it was announced on February 3, 2018, that Holloway had been forced to pull out of the bout due to a leg injury.

-Holloway and Paige VanZant board a C-130 aircraft at Bagram Airfield bound for Kandahar Airfield visiting U.S. servicemembers stationed in Afghanistan in 2018.
+Holloway and Paige VanZant board a C-130 aircraft at Bagram Airfield inAfghanistan bound for Kandahar Airfield visiting U.S. servicemembers stationed in Afghanistan in 2018.

 On April 1, 2018, Holloway was announced as a late replacement for the injured Tony Ferguson in a fight for the vacant undisputed UFC Lightweight Championship at UFC 223 against Khabib Nurmagomedov to be held on April 7, 2018.
 If victorious, Holloway would be only the second fighter (behind Conor McGregor) in UFC history to hold titles in two different divisions simultaneously.
 Holloway, who had no fight scheduled and was not in a training camp, accepted the fight with only six days to prepare.
 On April 6, as he was due to weigh in, Holloway was pulled from the card by New York State Athletic Commission doctors due to the severity of his short-notice weight cut.
 The bout continued with Al Iaquinta as a last minute replacement for Holloway.